Annikaenjoy/project_exam2/README.md

 ## Contributing

 Thank you for taking the time to contribute!
-Please make sure to read the relevant section before making your contribution.
+Read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.

+Please make sure to use open a pull request so code can be reviewed.
+If you don't know how, follow this step by step guide: https://opensource.com/article/19/7/create-pull-request-github

 > ### Legal Notice
 >